dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.14 - [Fixed shooter hybrid](/2020/07/10/canvas-example-game-fixed-shooter-hybrid/)

 This is like a fixed axis shooter game only the player is fixed to an area rather than a single axis.
 One such game that might be similar to this is the classic game centipede.
+This is another one of my examples where I just wanted to get the basic idea of the game up and running, but I did not get far beyond that just yet.

 ### 3.15 - [Flappy collector idle](/2020/01/21/canvas-example-game-flappy-collector-idle/)